Ayblue004/revision/README.md

 •	List what I have been asked to do/ or what the owner wants.
 •	List the reason they want to build this solution, start with a paragraph that explains, then list
 •	List the benefits this might have.
 Start with a brief explanation and then list.
+• Talk about the stakeholder.
+Talk about how this positive or negative effects the outcome of the project will have on the stakeholders
 •	Talk more on how this solution will help.
 •	State what the client would like the system to have.
 Use the words [Must, should, could] and list them according to importance.
 • Empathy map for all the stakeholders [Customer, Employee,Owner]